samdravitzki/samdravitzki/.github/iac-setup.md

 #### 2. Create federated credentials

-Federated credentials are are a form of credential workflows can use to sign into azure by telling Azure that it can trust Gihub.
-This trust between two services is what federation is and its cool because it means the workflow can authenciate without any secrets
+Federated credentials are are a form of credential workflows can use to sign into azure by telling Azure that it can trust GitHub.
+This trust between two services is what federation is and its cool because it means the workflow can authenticate without any secrets

 The workload identity needs two federated credentials, the first is used when a job isn't associated with a GitHub environment where the subject references the branch